 Good design has two important aspects: it pleases the eye and it serves a purpose.
 The second aspect is easy to make out.
 Let me give you an example: you get a flyer for an event.
 The flyer tells you what the event is about when it takes place and where.
 You get all the information you need, so the second goal of serving a purpose is accomplished.

 Visually pleasing is something, you can not really define because people respond to design differently.
 What pleases one, doesn’t necessarily please all.
-What makes it even more difficult is, the immense flood of design we are confronted with every day, from the package design of your milk carton to the smartphone advertisement on the bus station to the facebook message you read before going to bed.
+It’s even more difficult today with the immense flood of design we are confronted with all around us, from the package design of your milk carton to the smartphone advertisement on the bus station to the facebook message you read before going to bed.
 With free design software available online and easy to handle even for non-designers; everybody and their mom can create their own stuff today.

 Everybody is a designer

 And don’t get me wrong, I love that it is so easy today and people have access to all those free design tools online.
 I wish this had been possible when I started out and didn’t have the money to buy one of the professional programs like Photoshop.
 But, and this has always been the same – free tools available or not, just putting something together and creating a real design, are a different pair of shoes.
 Designers know and implement some basic rules in their designs.
 Following are easy-to-implement rules you can start using now to improve your design.

 9 basic rules for good design